Juantantan/MandelbrotExplorer/Readme.md

 # Mandelbrot explorer with OpenGL/OpenCL Interoperability
 ![Screenshot](/docs/images/rm-2.png)
 Mandelbrot explorer uses OpenGL/OpenCL interoperability to leverage the raw compute power of OpenCL with the display capabilities of OpenGL.
-It renders colourful, detailed images from pixel maps formed by iterating through the Mandelbrot algorithm and 'shading' each pixel based on the number of iterations each pixel coordinate value in the imaginary plane takes to escape the mandelbrot set.
+The codebase will work in Linux, Windows and MacOS.
+Fractal explorer renders colourful, detailed images from pixel maps formed by iterating through the Mandelbrot algorithm and 'shading' each pixel based on the number of iterations each pixel coordinate value in the imaginary plane takes to escape the mandelbrot set.
 You can zoom in and out with Mouse L + R. You can alter the 'kernel' file, which is written to your Graphics hardware (GPU / CPU /...) during compile.
 User interaction (zooming) is done via the 3rd party SDL2 library.

 At the time of writing, there was little to no open source code available on the web which demonstrated OpenCL/OpenGL interoperability.
 This is important because it's all very well producing an image map but displaying it to screen has